 Enter the Citation Hemisphere.
 As the differentiation in name might tell you, the Hemisphere’s stated range capability marks a dramatic increase: 4,500 nm for the Hemisphere, versus the Latitude’s 2,850.
 The number makes the Hemisphere extremely competitive at its roughly $35 million price point.

 The Citation Hemisphere will also be the widest jet in the Cessna catalog: 8.6 feet, giving it the widest cabin in class.
-The design favors light, like other recent large business jets—most notably the Bombadier 7000—and employs 20 oversized windows for a liberated feel, as well as skylights, where Cessna, like other business jet designers, follows the lead of Dassault.
+The design favors light, like other recent large business jets—most notably the Bombardier 7000—and employs 20 oversized windows for a liberated feel, as well as skylights, where Cessna, like other business jet designers, follows the lead of Dassault.

 The Hemisphere can seat up to 15 in executive style.
 The three-zone design includes two baths; one is situated in the private space in the rear of the plane.
 It also comes outfitted with a luxurious galley with granite countertops.